DitroniX/IPEM-Plus-ESP32-C5-LoRa-LoRaWAN-IoT-Mains-Power-Energy-Monitor/README.md

 In addition, I have moved away from the ESP32-C6, in favour for the ESP32-C5, so allowing the same radio features that the C6 provides but also 5 GHz WiFi.
 This opens up a range of new and exciting projects, especially in industry, where 5 GHz could be deployed in noisy environments.

-For those of you that do not require LoRa, but do require features of the original IPEM, the **IPEM Plus** will contiunue to provide this continuity and more.
+For those of you that do not require LoRa, but do require features of the original IPEM, the **IPEM Plus** will continue to provide this continuity and more.
 Thus is will be the enhanced replacement for IPEM E32 and E36.

+*Note, the [EPEM](https://github.com/DitroniX/EPEM-Ethernet-Power-Energy-Monitor) is unnafected, and continues as an important board in my power energy monitor portfolio.*

 A full subset of the **IPEM Plus** will be updated shorty.